Development Costs

 Profit Sharing

 The team has volunteered their time to create Monsters & Memories.
-As the game grows, we’ll work to employ many of them team full time.
-But, some team members have really good day-jobs and will always remain part-time members of the team, working in their off hours.
+As the game grows, we’ll work to employ many of them full-time.
+Some team members have really good day jobs and will always remain part-time members of the team, working in their off hours.

-With this in mind, once profit is available we’ll begin to allocate a portion of it to compensate the team for their efforts.
+With this in mind, once profit becomes available, we’ll begin allocating a portion of it to compensate the team for their efforts.

-This is an area where we will always remain as aggressive as possible in compensating the team for their effort and faith in the project - whether we have 100 subscribers or 100,000.
+This is an area where we’ll always remain as aggressive as possible in compensating the team for their efforts and faith in the project, whether we have 100 subscribers or 100,000.

 Growth

-Once we’re able, we’ll begin bringing our team members onboard full time.
-This will likely start with the folks who are already freelancers and/or critical roles that we need to fill full time more immediately.
+Once we’re able, we’ll begin bringing our team members onboard full-time.
+This will likely start with the folks who are already freelancers and/or in critical roles that we need full-time more immediately.

-At the onset, we’ll continue as we have to date, as volunteers and with different team members wearing a variety of hats.
+At the onset, we’ll continue as we have to date: as volunteers, with different team members wearing a variety of hats.
 This includes people like Ali, Nick, and Shawn serving as GMs while the game gets going.
 So, file your petitions wisely.

-Don’t worry, we hope to eventually have dedicated Customer Service (composed of people that know & understand our game and community).
+Don’t worry, we hope to eventually have a dedicated Customer Service team (composed of people that know and understand our game and community).

 Reserves/War Chest

-Our first goal with building our reserves is to ensure that we’ve got cash put aside for a reasonable amount of severance for any person that we bring onto the team full time.
-This will be a condition for bringing people on full time, so that our team is always secure in their decision to join us.
+Our first goal with building our reserves is to ensure that we’ve got cash put aside for a reasonable amount of severance for any person we bring on full-time.
+This will be a condition for bringing people on full-time, so that our team is always secure in their decision to join us.

 Over time, we’ll want to grow these reserves to provide an even greater buffer for our team.
 Should something happen to our company, we want our team and their families to rest easy.